RahmaHamed/Global-Unemployment-Analysis/README.md

 ## 📌 Project Overview
 This repository contains a comprehensive Exploratory Data Analysis (EDA) and Preprocessing pipeline for a global unemployment dataset.
 The research focuses on identifying structural shifts in labor markets across various countries, genders, and age groups over a ten-year period.

+This study investigates latent socioeconomic structures by applying unsupervised learning to a synthetic dataset of demographic and financial attributes.
+By moving beyond binary "employed/unemployed" labels, this research reveals how financial behavior such as savings and expenses intersects with demographic factors to form distinct population subgroups.

 ## 🛠️ Data Science Pipeline

 ### 1. Exploratory Data Analysis (EDA)